chipmunk-project/chipmunk/README.md

 ### Develop

-If you have installed it as above, first uninstall and re-install via following command.
+If you have installed it as above, first re-install via following command.

 ```shell
 pip3 install -e .